The Bylaws can be read below, or download PDF.

 3.3 Nomination and Election to the Board of Directors.
 Members of the Board of Directors (“Directors”) are elected to a four (4) year term, except for the Immediate Past President who shall serve until he/she is succeeded or until the expiration of his or her four (4) year term, whichever is later.
 Two Directors shall be elected each year from a slate of candidates selected by the Nominating Committee.
 Their term begins upon the next adjournment of an Annual Meeting of VSS.

-For each open Director position, the Nominating Committee shall seek nominees who when added to the Board of Directors would result in broad representation of the disciplines representative of VSS members.
-Nominations shall be made by a petition signed by three (3) Regular Members.
+For each open Director position, the Nominating Committee shall seek nominees who, when added to the Board of Directors, would result in the Board being broadly representative of the disciplines, demographics and geographical regions of VSS members.
+Nominations shall be made by a petition signed by three (3) Regular Members or Members-in-Training with voting privileges (see 2.4).
 Any Regular Member is eligible to be nominated except current Directors and past Directors whose term ended within the last four (4) years, except that current or past Directors who filled a vacancy and served for two (2) years or less may be nominated.
 The Nominating Committee shall select for each position two (2) candidates who are highly respected scientists and who meet the criteria listed in this paragraph.
-The Nominating Committee will secure written confirmation from each candidate indicating willingness to serve if elected.
+The Nominating Committee will secure written confirmation from each candidate indicating willingness to serve if elected, and willingness to take on any of the roles as Officers of VSS (section 4.1)

 3.4 Meetings of the Board of Directors.
-The Board of Directors will meet annually to conduct the business and affairs of VSS, and will hold other meetings at a place and time chosen by a majority vote of the Directors or its Executive Committee.
+The Board of Directors will meet regularly either in-person or virtually to conduct the business and affairs of VSS.
+The time, place and format (in-person or virtual) will be chosen by a majority vote of the Directors or its Executive Committee.
 The President will serve as chair of the Board of Directors.
 Notice of each meeting of the Board of Directors shall be given to each Director at least fourteen (14) days prior to the meeting.

 3.5 Quorum and Manner of Acting.
 Six members of the Board of Directors present at a Board meeting constitute a quorum for the transaction of business.
 In the absence of the President, the Immediate Past President acts as chair of the Board; in the absence of both the President and Immediate Past President, the President-elect acts as chair.
 A majority vote of the Directors present and voting at a meeting is required to adopt any action or policy of the Board, except as otherwise provided by these Bylaws.
 A Director who votes to abstain is considered to be present at the meeting but, for the purpose of tallying votes, a vote to abstain is not counted as a vote cast.